-All three drift and fixed nets (DFN) segments had very good results in the observed period 2015-2019.
+All three drift and fixed nets (DFN) segments had very good results in the observed period 2016-2020.

-Both demersal trawls (DTS) segments were profitable in the first two years of the observed period.
-In the last three years, negative profitability was recorded due to the conditions and factors explained below in the section dedicated to the CR / BER indicator.
+Both demersal trawls (DTS) segments were profitable in the first and last year of the observed period.
+In the period 2017-2019, negative profitability was recorded due to the conditions and factors explained below in the section dedicated to the CR / BER indicator.